 The ongoing digital transformation requires companies to adapt the tools they use.
 It is now necessary to have a website, manage social networks, set up a new HR software, digitize documents, etc.

-However, for many companies that do not specialize in IT or digital technologies, implementing such solutions may result difficult.
+However, for many companies that do not specialize in IT or digital technologies, implementing such solutions may prove to be difficult.
 Investments in energy, time, and money are high, and so are the stakes.

 How to ensure the success of your IT project?
 We present you methods to follow and tools for a more peaceful project management.